-A great way to help give relief to a dog with allergies is by using CBD oil.
-CBD oil has excellent soothing properties, which make it a great go-to for dealing with all types of irritation and allergic responses in our pets.
+A great way to help a dog with temporary allergies is by using CBD oil.
+CBD oil has excellent soothing properties, which make it a great go-to for dealing with various types of irritation responses in our pets.

 Because allergens elicit a response in our dogs’ bodies that typically involves some type of swelling or irritation, CBD oil can help ease discomfort by soothing your pup both internally and externally.
 Additionally, CBD can help alleviate swelling if an allergen has made a point of contact with your dog’s skin (such as a bug bite).
 If your dog is experiencing pain at any of these sites, CBD oil can also help relieve pain associated with allergic reactions.